cessen/ropey/README.md

 indexing.
 Nevertheless, it would be cool to get that feature back.
 But not at such a significant cost to performance.

+## License

+Ropey is licensed under the MIT license (LICENSE.md or http://opensource.org/licenses/MIT)

 ## Contributing

 Contributions are absolutely welcome!
-However, I do have a feeling for how I want Ropey to be structured and work, so please open an issue or email me to discuss larger changes, to avoid doing a lot of work for nothing.
+However, please open an issue or email me to discuss larger changes, to avoid doing a lot of work that may get rejected.

-By submitting a pull request to this repository, you implicitly license your code under the same license (MIT, see LICENSE.md) as Ropey.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Ropey by you will be licensed as above, without any additional terms or conditions.